jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 #### Executor Pods

+The Executor additionally adds the Executor class name and the request endpoint for the `@requests` or `@monitor` decorated method level metrics.

 | Metric name                     | Metric type                                                         | Description                                                                                                 |
 |----------------------------------|----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | `jina_receiving_request_seconds` | [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) | Measures the time elapsed between receiving a request from the Gateway (or the head) and sending back the response. |